Classof2020/classof2020.github.io/_class/ashish_tiwari.md

 * I believe in Last Song Syndrome(LSS).
 I'm Sick until I get Sick!

-Thatâ€™s it about me.
-Iâ€™ve had enough now, Iâ€™m sure you have as wellâ€¦so why not go somewhere [else](https://justinjackson.ca/words.html).
+That’s it about me.
+I’ve had enough now, I’m sure you have as well…so why not go somewhere [else](https://justinjackson.ca/words.html).

 And thanks for being here. :)